Located in Woodstock, Vermont.

 (Oh, wait … yes, they are.)

 Visualize a straight horizontal line; it doesn’t matter how long it is in your mind because it is infinite in both directions for my purposes.
-Now place a dot anywhere on that line; that is the Present.
+Now place a dot (or even better, a very, very, very small dot) anywhere on that line; that is the Present.
 Everything to the left is the Past, and everything to the right is the Future.
-(Please, no hate mail from southpaws.
-Everyone knows that time moves from right to left.)
+(Because everyone knows that time moves horixontally and from right to left.)

 Time Enough for Everyone

 You and I are on that dot.
 We’re always on that dot.
-Take a look behind you; that’s the past.
+Take a look behind you; that’s the Past.
 We can’t reach back and grab it; it’s gone—forever—it won’t ever come back.
 Now turn around and face the future.
 Can you see it?
 I didn’t think so.
 That’s because it’s not there.
 And it’s never going to arrive.
 As time “races past us”, we remain firmly planted on the Dot of the Present.
 The future, therefore, is really just a concept.
 It really doesn’t exist at all.
-(Unless it exists as a concept.)
+(Except as a concept.)

 This Is Your Life